 Depending on how much gravity is pulling your door open or closed, you may need to repeat the process for one or all of the other hinges.
 If the door still has a mind of its own.
 Repeat on each hinge, adding a bit more of a bend in the hinge pin.

-And that is how you correct one of the most common and annoying problems in your home.
-Simple and effective.
+That is how you correct one of the most common and annoying problems in your home—it's both simple and effective.
 However, if after repeating the process on all of the hinges several times and the door still opens and/or closes by itself, it is definitely a ghost.